ernestyalumni/HrdwCCppCUDA/Voltron/Source/UnitTests/Cpp/README.md

 In pure functional programming, instead of changing a value, you create a new one.
 Instead of changing a property of an object, you create copy of that object, and just the value of that property is changed to the new value.

+cf. 5.4 Mutable and immutable state in a concurrent environment, pp. 111

+When `mutex` is necessary: when you *want* to have things running in parallel - whether for efficiency or something else; mutexes solve the problem with concurrency by removing concurrency.

+From -David Butenhof on comp.programming.threads, (mutex - which stands for mutual exclusion), acts like a "bottleneck".

+Mutexes, like `for` loops and recursion, are low-level constructs useful for implementing higher-level abstractions for concurrent programming, but use it sparingly.
+- problems appear only if you have mutable data shared across different concurrently running processes.
+Solutions:
+1. not have concurrency
+2. not to use mutable data
+3. have mutable data, not share it.

 pp. 113
 Mutable not shared ok
 Immutable shared and Immutable Not shared ok